andtsouris/CRISPResso2/README.md

 # CRISPResso2

+## Fork description
+Addition of a microhomology detection feature (in development)

 CRISPResso2 is a software pipeline designed to enable rapid and intuitive interpretation of genome editing experiments.
 A limited web implementation is available at: https://crispresso2.pinellolab.org/.

 Briefly, CRISPResso2: